Robert Loe

-Robert Loe (born 5 August 1991) is a New Zealand professional basketball player for the New Zealand Breakers of the Australian National Basketball League (NBL).
-He played college basketball for Saint Louis University and has played in the Australian NBL since 2016.
-Since 2022, he has played for the Auckland Tuatara of the New Zealand National Basketball League (NZNBL).
+Robert Loe (born 5 August 1991) is a New Zealand professional basketball player for the Auckland Tuatara of the New Zealand National Basketball League (NZNBL).
+He played college basketball for Saint Louis University and has played in the Australian National Basketball League (NBL) since 2016.
+Since 2022, he has played for the Auckland Tuatara of the New Zealand NBL.
 He represents the New Zealand national team but also holds a British passport.

 Early life

 Loe was born in Leicester, England.
 He was raised in Auckland, New Zealand, where he attended Westlake Boys High School.
 He helped the Westlake basketball team win two national championships.
 In April 2010, he was a member of the World Select Team that competed at the Nike Hoop Summit in Portland, Oregon.

 College career

 As a freshman at Saint Louis in 2010–11, Loe averaged 6.7 points and 3.5 rebounds per game while playing in all but one game for the Billikens.
 He drew 18 starting assignments and was third on the squad with 20 blocks, the seventh-most by a freshman at SLU.

 As a sophomore in 2011–12, Loe was one of three Billikens to start every game.
 He finished third on the squad with 34 made three-pointers, and blocked 17 shots during the season to rank third on the team.
 He averaged 5.2 points and 2.9 rebounds per game while helping the Billikens reach the 2012 NCAA Tournament.

 As a junior in 2012–13, Loe was one of three Billikens to start all 35 games.
 He averaged 7.0 points and 3.4 rebounds, and tied for third on the squad with 29 made three-pointers.

 As a senior in 2013–14, Loe started all 34 games for the Billikens.
 He finished third on the team in scoring with 10.3 points, led the team in blocked shots with 41 (the 10th-most in a single season at SLU), and his 88 career blocked shots finished eighth all-time at SLU.
 On 1 February 2014, he scored a career-high 23 points in an 87–81 overtime win over George Mason.